-Websites can be created in different ways.
-You can program them yourself, use an open content management system like WordPress or use a website builder.
+Websites can be created in different ways: You can programme them yourself, use an open content management system such as WordPress or use a website construction kit.
 One of these website building kits is Wix.
 But which system performs better?
-We tested: WordPress vs. Wix.
+We do the check: WordPress and WordPress Hosting vs.

 If you want to build a website, a blog or a shop, there are a variety of ways to do it.
 Since very few people will be able to program a website themselves (and nowadays that makes only limited sense), there are ready-made content management systems (CMS) that you can set up according to your tastes.

 WordPress is an example of such a content management system.
 Once installed on your server and set up, you can start right away creating content, customizing the design and building a shop.

 In WordPress, you'll find a largely open system over which you have full control (and thus full responsibility!) at all times.
 In contrast, there's a more convenient solution in "closed" website building kits but these do have their own disadvantages, however.
 Big names for website building kits include Squarespace, Jimdo and - the subject of today's comparison - Wix.

 First, let's take quick look into what WordPress and Wix are all about.

 The world's most popular content management system is WordPress.
 In your daily web surfing, on average, you'll stumble across a website built with WordPress in over 40 percent of the websites you visit.
 WordPress was developed in 2003 by Matthew "Matt" Mullenweg and has grown rapidly ever since.
 In addition to the self-hosted WordPress, there is also WordPress.com, a website builder that would be partially comparable to Wix.
 This article is about the self-hosted WordPress variant.